Venkatakarthik0211/Docker_Project/README.md

 ## 📂 Project Structure

 - 📁 **App**: Contains the PHP application files
-    - 📄 `Dockerfile`: Dockerfile for building the customized PHP application with Apache server
+    - 📄 `Dockerfile`: Dockerfile for building the customized PHP application with Apache server for installing extension
     - 📄 `index.php`: Main PHP file for the application
     - (Other PHP files and assets for your application)
 - 📁 **db**: Contains SQL files and execute script for MySQL setup
-    - 📄 `execute.sh`:  ⭐ Script for copying SQL files to MySQL directory and importing them into the database
     - 📄 `example.sql`: Example SQL file (add your own SQL files here)
+- 📄 `execute.sh`:  ⭐ Script for creating a database based on filename
 - 📄  `docker-compose`: ⭐ Source code to automate the backup files

 ⭐ - Indicates it require changes, in that file the specific line is commented as "^_^", followed by a comment about changes